 Motor vehicle manufacturers are working hard at providing new technologies to safeguard the future of our planet by creating fuel-efficient, eco-friendly and easy-to-drive automobiles.
-While many consumers are starting to embrace the environment by investing in electric cars, people wonder whether it’s possible to get an electric car rental.
+While many consumers are starting to embrace the environment by investing in EV technology, people wonder whether it’s possible to rent an EV.
 The good news is that, yes, you can!
 In this post, we look at electric car rental.

 Bloomberg reported that individuals who have tried out electric cars (notably Nissan Leaf) swapped them for conventional cars after just 1.6 days, compared to the typical week-long average rental.
 Hertz has experienced a lower-than-expected demand as well, despite some early success.
 Despite that, major rental companies are still committed to increasing the range of electric cars on offer, but targeted to the demand.